 Notable aspects of the textile art collection include:

 - An internationally recognized collection of more than 300 American quilts.
 These include examples made and donated by Charlotte Jane Whitehill (1866-1964), a well-known appliqué quilt maker who was a member of an extremely talented group of quilters in Emporia, Kansas, before moving to Denver.
 Whitehill’s Indiana Wreath quilt and The Matterhorn quilt by Myrtle M. Fortner (1880-1966), were honored by a jury drawn from four major American quilt societies in 1999 as being among the 100 best quilts of the 1900s.
-Also notable are the mid-19th century quilts, including the extraordinary broderie perse album quilt given to Anna Eliza Pratt; crazy quilts; and Amish and Mennonite quilts.
+Also notable are the mid-19th century quilts, including the extraordinary broderie perse album quilt made by Anna Eliza Pratt Perrine; crazy quilts; and Amish and Mennonite quilts.
 In 2008, Dr. Guido Goldman donated 15 exceptional quilts and 5 coverlets to the collection.

 - More than 100 American coverlets representing overshot, double cloth, and Biederwand techniques and including significant gifts from both Mrs. S. Effie Parkhill and Stewart and Carol Strickler.
 A coverlet made by Harry Tyler and dated 1835 is one of our most recent additions, a gift of Barbara Poytress Dallow and Earl F. Poytress.